ErikSeewald/Eriks-Wasp-Sim/README.md

 - [tinyobjloader v1.0.6](https://github.com/tinyobjloader/tinyobjloader/releases/tag/v1.0.6): Put `tiny_obj_loader.h` into `dependencies/`
 - [nlohmann-json v3.11.3](https://github.com/nlohmann/json/releases): Download the `json.hpp` file and put it into `dependencies/`
 - [imgui-1.90.4](https://github.com/ocornut/imgui/releases/tag/v1.90.4): Download the `imgui` folder and put it into `dependencies/`

-## Commands
-The Wasp-Sim uses a CLI that opens alongside the OpenGL window at startup.
-Type 'help' to see a list of available commands or look through [commands.json](assets/commands/Commands.json) for more information.

-Each command has the following attributes:
-- Name and explanation, which are printed by the 'help' command
-- Syntax, which can be displayed by typing ```syntax [command] {subcommand}*``` (e.g., ```syntax wasp sethp```)
-- List of subcommands (e.g., 'kill', 'sethp', ... for the 'wasp' command)

-Sometimes 'syntax' makes use of command elements (e.g., \<position\> in ```wasp setpos <position>```).
-These are placeholders that may require a more specific explanation.
-By using the 'element' command (e.g., ```element position```) you can print that explanation.

-## Controls
-#### Movement
-- Use [W,A,S,D] to move
-- Use the arrow keys to rotate the camera.

-#### UI
-- Use your mouse to interact with, and optionally move/scale, the GUI
-- Left-click a wasp with your mouse to select it
-- Press 'p' to pause/unpause the simulation loop

 ## Performance notes
 The Wasp-Sim makes use of multiple performance optimizations, some of which have a difficult tradeoff balance.